Chris Shepherd: Slinky

-In 2000 Shepherd set up Slinky Pictures and until its closure in 2010, the company produced many award-winning films and adverts.
+In 2000, Shepherd set up Slinky Pictures and until its closure in 2010, the company produced many award-winning films and adverts.
 His 2003 Dad's Dead, commissioned by animate!, featured Ian Hart as its narrator.
-This was the first collaboration of many with producer and Slinky Pictures co-founder Maria Manton.
-The film groundbreakingly combined animation with live action in a unique style which led the film to win 25 international awards including Best Short Film at the British Independent Film Awards and BAFTA nomination.
+This was the first of many collaborations with producer and Slinky Pictures co-founder Maria Manton.
+The film won 25 international awards including Best Short Film at the British Independent Film Awards and BAFTA nomination.
 He directed and co-wrote a spoof general election series with Peter Holmes called People's Britain for Channel 4 in 2001.

 Other credits include animation on Channel 4 sitcom Nathan Barley and Channel 4 documentary Bollocks to Cancer.
 2005 saw him co-write and co-direct with artist David Shrigley on a second animate! commission called Who I Am And What I Want.
 The year after Silence Is Golden won the TCM Classic Shorts Award at the 2006 London Film Festival.